kasunts/SpringAi/README.md

-Test out Spring AI features with OpenAPI & other LLMS
+Test out Spring AI features with OpenAI & other LLMS